Skip to main content

 JWT with QuickNode

 Users can now use the JWT authentication method to protect their blockchain nodes.
-QuickNode supports JWT stand-alone, or it can be integrated with our other security methods such as authorization tokens, referral whitelisting, and domain masking.
+QuickNode supports JWT stand-alone or integrated with our other security methods, such as authorization tokens, referral whitelisting, and domain masking.
 However, note that if multiple authentication services are enabled on a blockchain node, each method must pass its security check, or the user request will return an error.

-QuickNode supports JWTs created from key pairs using the RS256 or ECDSA256 algorithm.
-There are no limits to how many JWTs you can activate on a blockchain node at once.
-Now we’re ready to create our React app!
+QuickNode supports JWTs created from key pairs using the RS256 or ECDSA256 algorithm, and there are no limits to how many JWTs you can activate on a blockchain node at once (you will just need to ensure you use your appropriate key ID).
+Now, we’re ready to create our React app!

 Building a React app with JWT